JakeCarbone/UCL-coding-tutorial/presentation.md

 #### 4) Websites

-* On at a high level, a website is run by some code on a server that will get requests from users, pull the relevant data from a database and send back a response.
+* At a high level, a website is run by some code on a server that will get requests from users, pull the relevant data from a database and send back a response.

 * Python's gluey nature makes it a great choice for making websites.

 * There are a number of Python modules that provide frameworks for building websites, like [Django](https://www.djangoproject.com/), [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Pelican](https://blog.getpelican.com/).
-At InfluenceMap we use a framework, custom made by Chris, called Evoke.
+InfluenceMap's website is built in Python.

 ---
-## Notes
+## Important information when learning to code

 * The logic behind coding can seem a little alien at first but don't let that deter you.
 It will come with time and once you are comfortable with one language it will really help you learn other languages.